bigdecimal-segfault-fix.rb must be removed for Oracle

 Moreover, I guess that setting up a CI with Oracle XE or SQL Server Express is possible.

-#6 Updated by Etienne Massip almost 6 years ago
+#6 Updated by Etienne Massip about 6 years ago

 From what I've seen when I had a quick look 2 weeks ago, both ActiveRecord adapers are on GitHub and updated frequently and recently; I saw that SQL Server adapter was even already compatible with Rails 3.2.